I came across some discussions about what should be a proper Project Management Approach.

-Whether the Project Management should be focused on managing people, the team, without the need to understand the project content.
+Whether the Project Management should be focused on managing people, and the team, without the need to understand the project content.

 Project Management Approach – Focus on People Management

-I met numerous people that had a strong opinion that understand the domain your team is working within is not necessary or even something that can undermine the capability to successfully manage the team or project.
+I met numerous people that had a strong opinion that understanding the domain your team is working within is not necessary or even something that can undermine the capability to successfully manage the team or project.

 It basically means:

-Project Management Approach – Focus to Content
+Project Management Approach – Focus on Content

 Typical aspects of Content Focus: